Center for Addiction Medicine

 Clinical Research Coordinator II

 Hannah Drew graduated from Harvard University with a B.A. in History & Literature, and a minor in Global Health and Health Policy.
 At CAM, Hannah works with Dr. Schuster on two projects: one project focuses on the development of a drug education curriculum for middle and high school students, and the second project evaluates the effectiveness of school-based interventions in addressing youth substance use.
 Her research interests include substance use disorders, young adult mental health, global and rural health delivery, and health equity.
-She hopes to attend medical school in the future!

 Elizabeth Oxendine, B.S.